-Computing the quantity in blue is tricky.
+■ Computing the quantity in blue is tricky.
 Doing so by naïvely computing the Hessian matrix and inverting it is far too slow, because the Hessian can be very large (it has size square in the number of parameters $\theta$ ).
-Thankfully, there are very clever fast approximations [Koh and Liang, 2017].
-We will skip them in the interest of time.
+Thankfully, there are very clever fast approximations (Koh and Liang, 2017).